COMPASSION – GENUINE CARE

-Do you ever take left over food to give to someone, just because you know it would help them?
+Do you ever take leftover food to give to someone, just because you know it would help them?

 Do you ever smile at a stranger when they seemed stressed?
 Many of us have been to one store or another where one of the workers is overloaded, near overwhelmed.
 We’ve seen people in line grumbling about it, making short remarks about it in front of the worker.
-You ever smile at them, tell them its okay, your not in a hurry.
+You ever smile at them, tell them its okay, you are not in a hurry.
 Tell them to slow down and breathe?

 Do you ask questions before trying to make a point?
 To make sure you understand exactly where someone is coming from or how they are feeling?

 I’m going to talk about kids for a minute.
 I know not all of you reading this may have kids, but those that do, you can’t always know what they are thinking and feeling, especially early on.

 It is easy as they grow older to continue to do as we do when they can’t communicate, mostly guessing and assuming instead.

 The thing is, kids can understand a ton more by age 5-8 than many of us realize.
 Developmentally, they are still very much slaves to their thoughts and emotions.
 It is easy for us to get busy and pass off their sadness or frustration as ‘not a big deal’ or ‘nothing to get worked up over.’